Why do you do what you do? Why do you get out of bed in the morning? And why should anyone care...?

 If employers start every decision-making process by understanding and sharing the Why, they will see success.
 Most employers try to motivate their employees to take action either by offering incentives or dishing out threats.
 But good employers use a different tactic, they inspire their workers to take action.
 An inspired worker goes the extra mile without the need to be prompted because they know what they're working towards, they know the company's why and therefore they understand their own why; they feel excited to do their best work as part of a team.
 The same is true of customers, you can't manipulate them into buying with the promise of discounts (not if you want long term loyal followers anyway) instead, you must motivate them by getting them onboard with your why.

-Key Lessons from Start with Why
+Key Points From Start with Why

 - People do not buy what you do, they buy why you do it.